 In Review – Meeting Planning:

 Meetings can be the bane of a team member’s existence, Jennifer said.
-It’s not that meetings aren’t important, it’s just that they are sometimes more of a problem to the project, such as:
+It’s not that project meetings aren’t important, it’s just that they are sometimes more of a problem, such as:

 - Having the wrong people in the wrong meetings